Black Wind, White Land: Background

 Ali Hewson's involvement with Greenpeace protests against the Sellafield plant for nuclear reprocessing led her to become interested in the Chernobyl nuclear disaster of 1986.
-After a request by activist Adi Roche, she went to blighted, high-radiation exclusion zones in Belarus for three weeks to narrate part of the documentary.
+After a request by Adi Roche, she went to blighted, high-radiation exclusion zones in Belarus for three weeks to narrate part of the documentary.

 Reception and critical responses

 Black Wind, White Land, was shown on RTÉ.
-Hot Press magazine wrote that Hewson had "obvious gifts as a presenter, which include a sense of quiet compassion that draws forth the best from the people she talks with."
+Hot Press wrote that Hewson had "obvious gifts as a presenter, which include a sense of quiet compassion that draws forth the best from the people she talks with".
 Another reviewer said that the documentary was very effective until she started speaking.
-Hewson was against the accusations about being used on the project because of her husband's fame.
+Hewson disagreed with accusations that she was used on the project because of her husband's fame.